We may earn a commission when you buy through links in our articles. Learn more.

 If Fighters are carrying a loaded crossbow, this lets them use it for a bonus attack, any time they make an attack with a one-handed weapon in combat.
 What Fighter doesn’t want an extra opportunity to deal more damage?

-One DnD Fighter changes
+One DnD Fighter base class changes

-With One DnD coming out in 2024, all the classes are about to be shaken up.
+With One DnD coming out in 2024, all the game’s classes are about to be shaken up.
 But the Fighter is one of the classes that’s seeing the least change between base 5e rules and One DnD.

 Still, that doesn’t mean it’s staying completely the same.
 There are plenty of tweaks to be aware of for the One DnD Fighter.